dockerizedrupal/drupalcamp-baltics-2015/README.md

 The goal of this tool is to allow you to easily generate Docker Compose YAML files for your Drupal 6, 7 and 8 projects automatically.
 So you can start developing your normal Drupal projects immediately that doesn't require any specific configuration.
-In case you may need some custom configuration you can make your changes directly to that YAML file.

 Most of our Docker images configurations can be changed on runtime when you launch a container.
 In practice this means that if a developer for example needs to allocate more memory for his Drupal project he can do this directly in the Docker Compose YAML file, so he doesn't need to create another project specific PHP image just to change memory limit.
-After changing the configuration he can just restart the container with Docker Compose and continue with his work.

 ---